 The practice made reasonable adjustments for patients with disabilities.
-These included step free accessible toilet with handrails and a call bell.
+These included a reception desk with a "reduced height" area, step free access, a hearing loop, large print leaflets and accessible toilet with hand rails and a call bell.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
+They had access to interpreter and translation services which included British Sign Language and braille.
+We observed all door signs were both in English writing and in braille.